jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`weak option`      :red:`weak fit`        :green:`HIRE`
   ======================  =====================  =====================

-  :green:`HIRE` always, it does not care about the inputs.
+  :green:`HIRE` always, I do not care about the inputs.
 Anybody can get a job here.

 * :ref:`logical_disjunction<test_logical_disjunction>`: ``return first or second``